BottlecapDave/HomeAssistant-TargetTimeframes/_docs/faq.md

 ## I've updated the configuration of one of my target timeframe sensors but it's not updating.
 Is there something wrong?

+This was an issue before Home Assistant 2025.09.
+If you update to 2025.09 or later, this should no longer be an issue.

-For some reason when you update the configuration via the integration page, the associated entities don't update.
-You'll need to reload the parent entry to get the configuration to take effect.
-This is something I'm currently investigating.
+If you are on a version before Home Assistant 2025.09, then you'll need to reload the parent entry to get the configuration to take effect.

 ## I've setup a target timeframe with the default time period (00:00-00:00) or a rolling target timeframe looking ahead for 24 hours but it's not updating.
 Is something broken?